 - While cancer detection is the reason for screening, it is not the only goal.
 The Norwegian study confirmed that 3D mammography lowers recall or false-positive rates.
 In that study, rates dropped 22.5 percent.
 That is significant for patients and groups that cite false positives as a major risk of screening.
 The 2014 JAMA study also reported a 15 percent decrease in recall – which saves money, time, radiation and anxiety.

 - Fewer false positives lead to a significantly better positive predictive value (PPV) for 3D compared to 2D mammography.
-That is also in the Norwegian study, but not mentioned in the Kaiser Health News article.
+That is also in the Norwegian study, but not mentioned in the article.
 Again, this saves money, time, radiation and anxiety for patients and the health care industry.

-- Other peer-reviewed articles not mentioned in the Kaiser Health News article have shown the simultaneous increase in cancer detection and decrease in false positives.
+- Other peer-reviewed articles not mentioned in the article have shown the simultaneous increase in cancer detection and decrease in false positives.
 (Skaane, Rafferty, etc.).

 - Lastly, the WSRS does not have any industry related relationships that would bias this recommendation.